Welding Table Top Thickness Guide: 1/4

 1/4" tables suit a wide range of environments, particularly where portability or cost efficiency matters:

-For small and medium-scale operations, a 6mm (1/4") thick tabletop is more than sufficient when engineered with a robust rib system.
+For small and medium-scale operations, a 1/4" top may be adequate when the table is properly engineered and the workload is light enough.
+Confirm expected workpiece weight, fixturing force, mobility needs, and flatness tolerance before choosing it over a heavier Grade 50 table.
 The deciding factor isn't plate thickness — it's whether the rib system underneath is engineered to match your production demands.

 What is 3/8" Steel for Welding Table Tops?